deltachat/deltachat-pages/en/help.md

 or share an invite link](#howtoe2ee).

-### What if I receive a message from someone I didn't write to in the past?

-If a message comes from an unknown contact, it appears as a **request**.
+### Why is a chat marked as "Request"?

+First, note that Delta Chat is a private messenger.
+Only friends and family you share your QR code or invite link with can write to you.

+Your friends may share your contact with other friends, this appears as a **request**.

 - You need to **accept** the request before you can reply.